igorkry/tnt4j-streams/README.md

 Sample files can be found in `samples/elastic-beats` directory.

-`dashboards` directory contains exported JKool dashboard dedicated to visualize data for this sample.
-You can import it into your JKool repository.
+`dashboards` directory contains exported jKool dashboard dedicated to visualize data for this sample.
+You can import it into your jKool repository.

 How to setup Elastic Beats environment see [`samples/elastic-beats/readme.md`](tnt4j-streams-elastic-beats/samples/elastic-beats/readme.md)